Frequently Asked Questions

 Do I have to go to a dealer to get an ignition lock Replace?

-Car Dealerships and mechanic shops in need of support at the request of their customers will subcontract a locksmith to rekey ignitions because this is not a service that they provide; the part will be install as it came in the package.
-Ignition lock cylinders can be purchased in two different ways; coded when the lock is already set up to a random key or uncoded when a technician will have to assemble the lock in order to match the desired key, either way the lock can always be disassemble after and rekey to match the original combination in order to keep your car factory settings, there is no need to carry two different keys one for the door and one for the ignition when the job can be done by matching the original key.
+Car Dealerships and mechanic shops in need of support at the request of their customers will subcontract a locksmith to rekey ignitions before installation, this is not a service that they provide, the part will be install as it came in the original package.
+Ignition lock cylinders can be purchased in two different ways; coded when the lock is already set up to a random key or uncoded when a locksmith technician will have to assemble the lock in order to match the desired key code, either way the lock can always be taken apart and rekey to match the original combination that will keep your car factory settings, there is no need to carry two different keys one for the door and one for the ignition when the job can be done by matching the original key code.

 What is the difference between original and aftermarket keys?